nairuby/ruby101/README.md

 git push
 ```

-The website itsel is in the
+The website itself is in the
 [gh-pages](https://github.com/nairuby/ruby101/tree/gh-pages) branch.
 To push the updated website use
 ```